In the Heart of the Beast Puppet and Mask Theatre: May Day Parade and Tree of Life Ceremony

-The annual parade hosted by In the Heart of the Beast Theatre draws large crowds and showcases large puppets and floats and entertainment by performers.
-Each year's parade/festival has a theme, ranging from Spring and environmental topics to social topics like peace and racial justice.
-The event also features a festival in Powderhorn Park and a Tree of Life Ceremony involving more than 300 performers.
+The annual parade hosted by In the Heart of the Beast Theatre drew large crowds and showcased large puppets and floats and entertainment by performers.
+Each year's parade/festival had a theme, ranging from Spring and environmental topics to social topics like peace and racial justice.
+The event also featured a festival in Powderhorn Park and a Tree of Life Ceremony involving more than 300 performers.

-On January 9, 2019, the theatre announced that the 2019 May Day parade would be the last one they could sponsor on their own due to high costs of organizing and running the event.
+In 2019, HOBT announced the 2019 May Day would be the last May Day they would organize, and that they would be taking time off from producing May Day to reimagine ways this celebration could be more decentralized, inclusive, accessible, and sustainable.

 In March 2019, a short documentary entitled "Children of Spring" premiered.
 The documentary focuses on the children involved in the May Day parade and festival.
 The film premiere helped raise $15,000 for May Day.

+In February 2023, the Board of HOBT decided to release May Day Celebrations to the community.
+Following that announcement, future May Day events or actions were independently produced by community groups, and not part of official HOBT programming.